This series of trains from London Paddington to Minehead features haulage by two steam locomotives in one day.

 An express steam locomotive will haul our train from London Paddington to the West Somerset Railway at Bishops Lydeard.
 The Heritage Railway will then provide a steam locomotive to haul our train to Minehead and back.
 This provides a truly fascinating day out travelling through beautiful scenery to the Bristol Channel coast.

-We leave London Paddington at around 08:05, steam hauled by A4 Pacific No 60009 Union of South Africa, and stop at Slough and Reading to pick up more passengers.
+We leave London Paddington at around 08:05, steam hauled by A4 Pacific No 60009 Union of South Africa, and stop at Maidenhead and Reading to pick up more passengers.
 At Reading we join the Berks and Hants line which runs through picturesque rural countryside.
 We pass the celebrated Newbury Racecourse before making our final stop for passengers at Newbury station.
 We continue westwards, travelling beside the tranquil Kennet & Avon Canal, and climbing steadily to Savernake Summit.
 We pass through the Vale of Pewsey, with views of one of the famous Wiltshire White Horses as we approach Westbury, and continue through undulating agricultural countryside to Taunton.

 Soon after leaving Taunton, we arrive at Norton Fitzwarren, where we transfer to the West Somerset Railway (WSR), the longest Heritage Railway in the country.
 We continue to Bishops Lydeard, where a WSR steam locomotive will take over our train for the remainder of the journey to Minehead.
 The WSR runs along the edge of the Quantock Hills between Bishops Lydeard and Watchet where it meets the coast.
 The line then turns inland to Washford and returns to the coast at Blue Anchor, passing near to Dunster with its magnificent castle, and terminating at Minehead.

 On arrival at Minehead, there will be more than two hours to explore this delightful Bristol Channel seaside resort, where the railway station is close to the beach.
 A WSR steam locomotive will haul our train from Minehead to Bishops Lydeard, where our main line steam locomotive will take over for the return journey to London Paddington.
-The train will stop at Newbury, Reading and Slough to set down passengers.
+The train will stop at Newbury, Reading and Maidenhead to set down passengers.

 Premier Dining includes a full English breakfast and a four course dinner silver served at your seat.